Do you want to add an HTML sitemap page in WordPress?

 Adding an HTML Sitemap With Simple Sitemap Using Blocks

-This plugin has newly added Gutenberg blocks that you can use to simply add an HTML sitemap page.
+This plugin has Gutenberg blocks that you can use to simply add an HTML sitemap page.

-All you need to do is click the ‘Plus’ icon, then select the ‘Simple Sitemap’ option.
+All you need to do is click the ‘+’ icon, then select the ‘Simple Sitemap’ option.

 Another block included with this plugin is the ‘Simple Sitemap Group’ that creates a branching visual sitemap.
-But, we’re going to use the ‘Simple Sitemap’ block for this tutorial.
+But we are going to use the ‘Simple Sitemap’ block for this tutorial.